 After specifying your username, we need to specify the location of our private key file, which we created in a previous step.
 To do this, navigate to Connection->SSH->Auth on the left side of the PuTTY window.
 Then click Browse and navigate to your private key file.

 In our final configuration, we are going to tunnel our VNC traffic through SSH.
 We therefore need to setup this tunnel in our PuTTY configuration.
 Navigate to Connection->SSH->Tunnels on the left side of the PuTTY window.
-Enter 5900 as your Source port (red) and localhost:5900 as your destination (green).
-VNC traffic by default uses port 5900, so this configuration will take any VNC connection from localhost (on your local system) and route it through SSH to your remote system.
+Enter 5901 as your Source port (red) and localhost:5901 as your destination (green).
+VNC traffic by default uses port 5901, so this configuration will take any VNC connection from localhost:1 (on your local system) and route it through SSH to your remote system.
 The reason that we do this is so we can piggyback off the RSA security provided by the SSH connection, which we cannot easily recreate natively using a VNC client.
+Make sure that you click the Add button (blue) to actually add the tunnel to your configuration.

 Lastly, we need to specify the name (or IP address) of our remote system (see the end of the previous section).
 Navigate back to the Session screen (on the left side of the PuTTY window) and enter your remote system name or IP address here.